twpars/eloquent-taggable/README.md

 so you don't need to check for empty values before calling the scope.

-However, if `throwEmptyExceptions` is set to true, then passing an empty value to the scope will throw a `Cviebrock\EloquentTaggable\Exceptions\NoTagsSpecifiedException` exception in these cases.
+However, if `throwEmptyExceptions` is set to true, then passing an empty value to the scope will throw a `Twpars\EloquentTaggable\Exceptions\NoTagsSpecifiedException` exception in these cases.
 You can then catch the exception in your application code and handle it however you like.

 ### taggedModels